kallaway/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 7: Friday, March 18, 2022

+**Today's Progress:** Completed Day 7 of 100 Days of SwiftUI (functions, parameters, and return values).

+**Thoughts:** Life attempted to interrupt me today.
+It distracted me long enough to have to skip my Udemy lesson plan for tonight.
+However, I did complete and mostly understand the SwiftUI lesson for today.
+I only have a question on 1-2 things after taking the tests, so that's good.
+I wish it was full understanding, but I'll get there.
+I thought about joining a BootCamp today, mostly for the companionship and mentorship.
+But, it's not in the budget.
+I also thought a lot about the fact that I'm moving my focus from Web Development to iOS Development and which would be best for my career.
+So many huge decisions.
+I'm sure many of us are contemplating the same questions.
+Stressing over needing a job in the meantime is quite distracting, too.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.